 It can be challenging to know if your tooth extraction site is properly healing.
 You can anticipate mild bleeding, swelling, pain, sore jaw and throat, as well as, slight discolouration and bruising as the anesthesia wears off during the initial recovery period.
 All of these side effects are common and shouldn’t be a cause for concern.

 At all stages of the recovery process, you should monitor the extraction site to ensure it is improving every day.
 We recommend looking at images of tooth extraction healing so you know what your mouth should look like.
 In this blog, we will describe what a tooth extraction should and should not look like when it’s healing.
-If you suspect your tooth extraction site isn’t healing properly at any point in your healing process, don’t hesitate to contact our dental clinic in Mississauga.
+If you suspect your tooth extraction site isn’t healing properly or have questions related to the cost of tooth extraction, don’t hesitate to contact our dental clinic in Mississauga.

 So, what does normal healing look like after a Tooth Extraction?

 A healthy tooth extraction site should look deep red with white gelatinous tissues forming over time.